kanewallmann/Dreambooth-Stable-Diffusion/README.md

 I must reiterate here - the _vast_ majority of this code is not my work.

-This repository is a fork of a fork of a fork, with the original by Xavier Xiao found [here](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion), the work of Joe Penna et al found [here](https://github.com/JoePenna/Dreambooth-Stable-Diffusion), and the work of Kane Wallmann found [here](https://github.com/KaneWallmann/Dreambooth-Stable-Diffusion).
+This repository is a fork of a fork of a fork, with the original by [Xavier Xiao](https://github.com/XavierXiao) found [here](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion), the work of [Joe Penna](https://github.com/JoePenna) et al found [here](https://github.com/JoePenna/Dreambooth-Stable-Diffusion), and the work of [Kane Wallmann](https://github.com/KaneWallmann) found [here](https://github.com/KaneWallmann/Dreambooth-Stable-Diffusion).

 In the interests of simplicity, I have removed all text in this README that is not directly related to how to use this repository.
-If you have issues with image quality etc, please read through Kane's repository (as it contains notes from all parties involved).
+If you have issues with image quality etc, please read through Kane's repository (as it contains notes from all other parties involved).
 There is a lot of wonderfully insightful stuff in there.

 I am focusing the below 'how-to' on [Vast.AI](https://vast.ai) as the provisioning platform for GPU compute, simply because when I was trying this out, that was the platform that had resources available.
 Joe has asked folk to utilise RunPod [with his referral link](https://runpod.io/?ref=n8yfwyum), which allows him to continue his work without paying for it - if you're more technically inclined and feel confident that you can run a Jupyter notebook with Pytorch in a platform-agnostic manner, I strongly recommend you do so in order to show support.

 ## Controlling The Ion Cannon

-This section is under live construction: if you're confused, come back in a bit - if you're still confused, ping me on Twitter and let me know what part you're struggling with!
+This section is currently being sanity-tested by early-comers.
+If you're confused, come back in a bit - if you're still confused after that, ping me on Twitter and let me know what part you're struggling with!

-Some of this will seem almost patronising in tone: I'm writing this live, and trying to account for all questions I might get in advance, so apologies in advance if necessary!
+Some of this will seem almost patronising in tone: I wrote this first pass in a rush after getting hit with a block-wide powercut, and I'm trying to account for all questions I might get in advance, so apologies in advance if necessary!

 ### Step 0